dan-silver/microsoft-graph-azure-functions-starter/README.md

 * Enter secrets in appsettings.json (copy from example at `appsettings.example.json`).
 This is an easy way to setup environmental variables without modifying system settings.
 * ```npm i -g azure-functions-cli```
 * ``` func host start```

-### Deploying to Azure
-* Create a GitHub repository for your project and push code
-* Authorize Azure to access your GitHub account if you haven't already
-* Create an Azure Functions app from source control